In this article

 3. Automatically match receipts to expenses

 Leading tools can automatically link receipts to the corresponding expense transactions imported from corporate cards or bank feeds.
-Ramp uses AI to match itemized receipts with expenses, taking the burden of expense reconciliation off your team.
+Ramp uses AI to match itemized receipts with expenses, removing the burden of manual expense reconciliation.

 4. Automate expense reporting and approval